 Location: Western edge of Falkirk, G.R.: NS 853802 ///included.summit.arose

-Open (2017): Daily, but some winter closures including most of February for maintenance - check website.
-Boat trips 3 times daily
+Open (2018): Boat trips: 3 times daily, but some winter closures including from early February to early March for maintenance - check website.
+Rest of site: always

 |[Falkirk Wheel in action, lifting one of the tour boats from the Forth & Clyde Canal to the Union Canal]|